ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
 - **Columns** — Select columns that should be displayed in the orders table.
-Some columns are preselected, example: Order ID, Customer name, Total value etc.
+Some columns are preselected, for example, Order ID, Customer name, or Total value.
 - **Statuses** — Set the statuses of orders that should be included in the list.
 - **Number of orders** — Set the number of orders to be displayed.
 - **Sort order** — Set the sort order for the displayed orders.